mdn/content/files/en-us/web/api/file_system_api/origin_private_file_system/index.md

 3. {{domxref("FileSystemHandle.requestPermission()", "FileSystemHandle.requestPermission({mode: 'readwrite'})")}} is used to request the user's permission to save the changes.
 4. If the user accepts the permission request, the changes are saved back to the original file.

 This works, but it has some restrictions.
-These changes are being made to the user-visible file system, so there are a lot of security checks in place to guard against malicious content being written to that file system.
+These changes are being made to the user-visible file system, so there are a lot of security checks in place (for example, [safe browsing](https://developers.google.com/safe-browsing) in Chrome) to guard against malicious content being written to that file system.
 These writes are not in-place, and instead use a temporary file.
 The original is not modified unless it passes all the security checks.

 As a result, these operations are fairly slow.
 It is not so noticeable when you are making small text updates, but the performance suffers when making more significant, large-scale file updates such as [SQLite](https://www.sqlite.org/wasm) database modifications.